CsBigDataHub/working-with-vim/pages/registers.md

 Vim stores the list of yanked or deleted text in a set of registers.
 To see what is stored across all registers use the `:reg` command.

-The `""` register has no name, it is most similar to the clipboard.
+The `""` register has no name, it is similar to the clipboard.
 Whatever is copied or deleted is placed in the `""` register automatically.

 The numbered registers `0-9` keep a stack of recently copied or deleted text.